edumserrano/dotnet-sdk-extensions/README.md

 ## Descriptiom

 This repo contains extensions to help build .NET applications, as well as extensions for unit and [integration tests](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?#introduction-to-integration-tests).
-It supports applications targeting .NET Core 3.1 and .NET 5.0 or higher.
+It supports applications targeting .NET 6.0 or higher.

 ## Installing